ikepawsat/ML-Project/README.md

 ## CSCI3345 Machine Learning Final Project

-We use two models and two datasets to create a TTS model.
+We use three models and three datasets to create three TTS models.

 The first model uses a pre-trained BERT model and a custom dataset, which is the whole Bee Movie script read by a roommate for $20.
-The second model uses a large CNN and a better Kaggle dataset
+The second model uses a variational autoencoder and the LJSpeech dataset.

-Improvements can be used by paying the roommate $20 again to read the Zoolander script, or by training the first model also on the Kaggle Dataset.

-Results are clear enough to understand audio; however, there is robotic noise in the background of the first model trained on the roommate dataset.
-Further training on the Kaggle dataset may be able to reduce this, but this has not been done yet.
+The third model uses transformers with a pretrained LSTM on the VCTK Speech dataset.

+# Running Models
+Each model can be ran by running it in google colab.
+Since we do not have access to GPUs on our computers, we did model training and development on google colab.
+For recording Nick's voice, a mac with custom recording software was also used.

+# Contributions
+Ike - Model 1 and custom dataset
+Sam - Model 2 and LJSpeech dataset
+Luke - Model 3 with VCTK Speech dataset